Yan Lianke

-Yan Lianke (阎连科; born August 1958) is a Chinese writer of novels and short stories based in Beijing.
+Yan Lianke (阎连科; born August 24, 1958) is a Chinese writer of novels and short stories based in Beijing.
 His work is highly satirical, which has resulted in some of his most renowned works being banned in China.

 He has admitted to self-censorship while writing his stories in order to avoid censorship.

 His novels include Serve the People!, Lenin's Kisses, and Dream of Ding Village.
 He has also published more than ten volumes of short stories.

 Yan won the Franz Kafka Prize in 2014 and has been shortlisted for the Man Booker International Prize twice.
 His style is described as experimental and surreal, employing a self-described "mythorealism".

 Life

-Yan Lianke was born in Song County, Henan Province, China.
+Yan Lianke was born in 1958 into a peasant family in Henan Province.
 Though he lives in Beijing, he has said that his heart remains in Henan, and he has based numerous works on life in Henan, including Dream of Ding Village.
 He entered the army in 1978.
 He graduated from Henan University in 1985 with a degree in politics and education.
-In 1991, he graduated from the People's Liberation Army Art Institute with a degree in Literature.
+In 1991, he graduated from the People's Liberation Army Art Institute with a degree in literature.

 His childhood house was demolished by a farmer who believed that Yan's offers of money were bad faith attempts to lowball the true value, and he demolished the house in hopes of raising the land value, not realizing that the value came from the structure being Yan's house.